PlusToolkit/plustoolkit.github.io/legacytickets.md

 parts is placed outside of the shown ultrasound image.
-EVENT:OEM_SYNCHRONIZATION; Message sent when the user-programmable key
-<OEM Synchronization> is pressed on the
+EVENT:OEM_SYNCHRONIZATION; Message sent when the user-programmable key &lt;OEM Synchronization&gt; is pressed on the scanner.
-scanner.

 #### 2013-02-16, 01:07:38 - Andras Lasso